See Ya’ Round (1984)

 Own it, Stream it, Forget about it?

-You unfortunately cannot stream this album, but even if you could, I’d encourage you to blindly buy it.
+You can’t stream it, and even if you could, I’d tell you to buy it blind.
 It’s that good.
-If you can stumble upon a copy of this album or if you can find one online, it is so worth owning.
+If you can track down a copy in a shop or online, it’s well worth owning.

 Overall Rating: